 The Florida Center for Nursing is a state workforce center established in Florida statute (F.S.
 464.0195) to recommend strategies to balance the supply and demand of Florida's nursing workforce.
 Our website informs, educates, and provides updates on nursing workforce issues.
 By collecting, analyzing, and reporting on the nursing workforce, the Center seeks to ensure an adequate supply of direct care providers for the health of the people of Florida.

 The Florida Center for Nursing is established to research and address issues of supply and demand for nursing, including issues of recruitment, retention, and utilization of nurse workforce resources.

 The Florida Center for Nursing is the definitive source for information, research, and strategies addressing the dynamic workforce needs of nursing in Florida.

 Founded in 1973, the College of Nursing is one of 14 colleges that comprise the University of South Florida (USF).
 USF is situated in the vibrant and diverse Tampa Bay region, with campuses in Tampa, St. Petersburg and Sarasota-Manatee.
 Together these campuses serve more than 50,000 students and offer undergraduate, graduate, specialist and doctoral degrees.

 We've launched a program, Shaping the Future: Becoming Nursing Faculty, to provide nurses in Florida with the opportunity to explore the role of Nursing Faculty!
 Find more information and our registration page by clicking the button below.

-View our State of the Nursing Workforce in Florida (2023) Report!
+View The State of the Nursing Workforce in Florida report!